PAST AND PRESENT "PATROUILLE SUISSE" FLIGHTGEAR

 PS patch 1975-1988.

-In 1978, a sixth Hunter was assigned to the PS; at the same time, it was decided to have a more catchy livery applied to the pilots H-5s.
+In 1978, a sixth Hunter assigned to the PS; at the same time, decided to have a more catchy livery applied to the pilots H-5s.

-The ALSE shop in Dübendorf arranged three prototypes, the one painted in metallic blue (it is said to be the "Alpine Metallisé bleu” of Renault Alpine A110) was chosen.
+The ALSE shop in Dübendorf arranged three prototypes, the one painted in metallic blue (is said that to be the "Alpine Metallisé bleu” of Renault Alpine A110) was chosen.

 According to one of the former PS commanders, the choice based on "must like it and must be for free".

 In 1982, the fireproof CWU-27 replaced the orange cotton flight suit,

 and a new version of the CSU-13 anti-g garment implemented.